 The series and especially the 3rd title are arguably a precursor to what would later be known as 4x games (eXplore, eXpand, eXploit, and eXterminate).
 Much later games like Civilization took the 4x games genre to the masses and saw huge success.

 Brøderbund, while being founded in late February 1980, it wasn’t until the last few months of the year that the company saw some real commercial success with sales hitting $55.000 in December.
 This greatly in part to the sales of probably the best Galaxian clone to hit any home computer, this and much more in the next article in the series.

 Each planet has different ratings in technological sophistication and population size.
-Technological sophistication determines the amount of resistance in establishing air supremacy over a planet, while larger population size increases the difficulty of securing the ground with infantry.
-Combat takes place automatically, but can be aborted at any time with a retreat order.
+Technological sophistication determines the amount of resistance in establishing air supremacy over a planet, while a larger population size increases the difficulty of securing the ground with infantry.
+Combat takes place automatically but can be aborted at any time with a retreat order.
 Once conquered, a planet can be used to build ships, draft troops or collect taxes.
-Only technologically advanced worlds allow for ship construction, while population size directly influences the amount of troops raised and money raised.
-Population increases with time, and after a planet has been part of the player’s empire for 10 years, the limit of troops to be raised increases from one to two per cent.
+Only technologically advanced worlds allow for ship construction, while population size directly influences the number of troops raised and money raised.
+Population increases with time, and after a planet has been part of the player’s empire for 10 years, the limit of troops to be raised increases from one to two percent.

 Galactic Empire, the first in series and Brøderbund’s first published game.
 Released in 1980, here for the Apple II.
 The TRS-80 version by Brøderbund was also sold with the same red folder but released on either disk or cassette.

 Galactic Empire was still being sold by other companies up to around 1982